 New Wokingham Road, Crowthorne, Berkshire

-A buff-brick church with a certain amount of distinction both internally and externally.
+A buff-brick church with a certain distinction both internally and externally.
 The elevation to the road is the most important visually and achieves an Italianate feel through the detailing of the nave front and, more especially, that of the tower.
-The church is a key element in the local landscape.
+The church is a key element in the local townscape.
 The interior is distinguished by tall brick pilasters and arches embracing the windows.

-he site for the church was purchased in 1908 and a temporary building (a ‘tin hut’) erected (blessed November 1909).
+The site for the church was purchased in 1908 and a temporary building (a ‘tin hut’) erected (blessed November 1909).
 This was pulled down in 1961 to make way for the present building where Mass was first said at Christmas the same year.
+The architect is said to have been a Mr Bartlett (no further information).

 The church is oriented west, so directions given here are liturgical.